17 Happiness Rules When ADHD Emotions Go Awry

 People with ADHD feel everything more vividly.
 When it comes to passion, joy, and curiosity, this is a good thing.
 When it comes to rejection, overwhelm, and anger, powerful emotions can be debilitating.
 Learn to keep your feelings under control with these 17 tips from Ned Hallowell.

 People with attention deficit disorder (ADHD or ADD) have trouble controlling emotions and moods.
 If we don’t understand how our emotions affect our lives, and we don’t have ways to rein them in, our days can turn into a roller-coaster ride.
 We all need to be aware of our emotional triggers — and develop strategies to avoid pulling them — so that we can stay on an even keel.

 1. Have structured “blow-out time.”
 Set aside time every week for letting go.
 Whatever you like to do — blasting loud music, taking a trip to the race track, having a feast — to let loose in a safe way.

 2. Recharge your batteries.
 Most adults with ADHD need some time to waste every day without feeling guilty about it.
 Call it “time to recharge my batteries.”
 Take a nap, watch TV, or meditate.

-3. Choose good addictions, such as exercise.
-Many adults with ADHD have an addictive or compulsive personality.
-Try to make your addiction positive.
+3. Choose healthy fixations, such as exercise.
+Many adults with ADHD have a compulsive personality, or are prone to dependencies.
+Try to make your obsession positive.

 4. Understand your mood changes.
 Know that your moods will change, no matter what’s going on around you.
 Don’t waste time figuring out the reason why or looking for someone to blame.
 Focus on learning to tolerate a bad mood, knowing that it too will pass — and find ways to make it pass sooner.
 Getting involved with some new activity (preferably one that involves people) — coffee with a close friend, playing tennis, or joining a reading group — will help.